treweathers/Java_Developer/Course_2/Course_2.2.md

 #### Practice #2
 Now, for a slight twist: adjust the binarySearchBook method so that it returns the index where the book should be inserted if it's not found.
 This will require a subtle change to the return value when the book ID is not present in the array.
 Don't forget to modify the print statement to reflect new logic.

+What do you mean the index but not the value?

+Great question!
+In Java, bookIDs[3] gives you the value at index 3 (which is 404), not the index itself.

+But you want to return the position (the index) where the new book ID should be inserted.
+For example, if the correct spot is after index 2, you should return 3 (the index), not bookIDs[3].

+So, in your base case, what variable represents the correct index to insert the new ID?

 #### Practice #3
 #### Practice #4